 4) UConn has played a lot of young kids

-I didn't realize how young UConn is until I scanned over the program during the BYU game and saw a whole bunch of FR and SO on the roster.
+I didn’t realize how young UConn is until I scanned over the program during the BYU game and saw a whole bunch of freshmen and sophomores on the roster.
 In the second half of that game, we were constantly checking the roster as Diaco rotated in a bunch of guys who had never played before.
-That experience will be invaluable as he evaluates talents and discovers, in game conditions, who can play and what their strengths are.
+That experience will be invaluable as he evaluates talents and discovers, in-game conditions, who can play and what their strengths are.

 Is that going to be an eye-pleasing process?
 I believe Saturday answered that.

 5) The defense dominated Stony Brook (for a while)